Kr4is/Kr4is/README.md

 I am a graduate in computer engineering, with a master's degree in high-performance computing and experience in the private sector in both large and smaller companies.
 During my studies I concentrated on the branch of computing in order to face complex problems and later, with the master on high-performance computing, optimize processes as much as possible.

+Currently I am dedicated to developing AI-based applications and optimizing them to be used in real time.
+I also like sports, being a federated basketball player, and the world of free and open source software.

 ### Trajectory

 - 💼 **AI based Software Engineer** at [Cinfo](https://www.cinfo.es/es/)